siraben/website/_posts/2022-03-22-tree-sitter-linter.md

 assignments and some conditional constructs.
 First I'll describe the tree-sitter query language with some examples, then show how a little bit of JavaScript can let us manipulate the results programmatically.
+You can get the code in this post [here](https://github.com/siraben/ts-lint-example).
 Ready?
 Set?
 Go!

 **Note:** There are many [language